AlinaRaluca92/Jira-Project-/README.md

 •	all required documentation, including test plans, test cases, and test results, has been completed and reviewed.

-#####  Risks:
+###  Risks:

+Project Risks
+•	Budget Overruns: Unexpected expenses can strain the project budget, potentially requiring trade-offs in features or quality.
 •	stability risks (crashes, disconnects, etc).

-•	IE browser might have performance issues.

 •	Poor communication and collaboration between team members, stakeholders or external suppliers can lead to misunderstandings, delays, and rework.
 •	stress conditions might impact the web application.

+Product Risks
+•	IE browser might have performance issues.
 •	new browser might not be supported.

-•	Budget Overruns: Unexpected expenses can strain the project budget, potentially requiring trade-offs in features or quality.